Home

 All dog teams are held to high standards and are subject to monthly proficiency tests and quarterly validations, Nelson said.

-He added that German shepherds and Belgian malinois are specifically chosen for this line of work because of their endurance, speed, strength, courage, intelligence and adaptability to almost any climate.
+He added that German Shepherds and Belgian malinois are specifically chosen for this line of work because of their endurance, speed, strength, courage, intelligence and adaptability to almost any climate.
 They are valuable companions in dangerous situations because their senses of smell and hearing are considerably more powerful than a human's abilities.

 "The dogs smell the way we humans see.
 They can smell an infinite number of different scents in an area, just as we see many different images at once, in one place," Nelson said.